acchan213083/segdrive/README.md

 1. Connect all components according to the pin configuration.
 2. Upload the Arduino sketch.
-3. Power the motors and electromagnets using an external supply.
+3. Power the motors and electromagnet using an external supply.
-4. Press the switch to test Motor1 and LED operation.
+4. Press the start switch to initiate the system.
-5. Observe countdown cycles, Motor2 operation, electromagnet activation, and '0' rotation during Motor1 timer.
+5. Observe countdown cycles, Motor2 operation, electromagnet activation, piezo sensor detection, and '0' rotation during Motor1 timer.
-6. Use D8 and D9 to control relays or monitor motor activity externally.
+6. Use D9 and D10 to control relays or monitor motor activity externally.

 ## 🛠️ Customization Ideas

 - Adjust `motorPower2` for Motor2 speed tuning
 - Adjust `ROTATE_INTERVAL` for faster or slower '0' rotation
 - Add buzzer or sound feedback during electromagnet activation or Motor1 operation
-- Display additional messages or animations after `FINISH`
+- Display additional messages or animations after `FIN`
-- Use D8/D9 to trigger external devices like fans, lights, or alarms via relays
+- Use D9/D10 to trigger external devices like fans, lights, or alarms via relays

 ## 📜 License